autograms/autograms/docs/autograms_concepts/node_fields.md

 `down_weight_states` -- list of states used for special .* transitions, when choosing between possible transitions, slightly downweight if these states are in stored states in memory object.
 Can be used to penalize visiting the same state too often.

-`boolean_condition` -- either variable or python statement that is evaluated as boolean, used for .* transitions.
-If True, select this node, otherwise go to next node in .* list

 `required_revisit` -- list of states used to block function execution if states haven't been reached since last time function was called